 You can talk in confidence to one of our customer service team members.
 They all understand the issues involved and have been specially trained to provide you with information and guidance.
-Alternatively, speak to someone else from your own circle of family or friends who you know and trust.
+You can call our 24/7 Safer gambling support line direct on 08003163488 or chat to us online.

 If you need further detailed advice, or more specific help and counselling, please click here to find contact information for some of the excellent gambling support agencies available, such as GamCare.

 If all else fails – stop gambling.
 Self-exclude yourself from all the websites on which you normally bet or play.
 Full details on how to self –exclude can be found here.

 If you need further advice, help or counselling, please click here for contact details for some of the gambling support agencies available, such as GamCare.